Summary of the Careers Programme

-- Y7: A number of assemblies which help students to start thinking about their future including what qualifications are needed for which careers, the importance of certain core subjects and thinking about university
+- Y8: This year the focus is on Achieving your Potential.
+There will be a university visit for all Year 8 students, plus a careers talk on HMRC and working for the government.
+There are also a number of assemblies and presentations which help students to start thinking about their future including what qualifications are needed for which careers, the importance of EBacc subjects (English, Maths, Science, Computer Science, Languages, History and Geography) and thinking about university and apprenticeships.

-- Y11/12/13: Students are supported in applying for apprenticeships, places at 6th form and university as well as visiting local colleges, universities and work places.
-In addition all Y12 and Y13 may have a work based mentor in a career they wish to follow.
+- Y12/13: This year the focus is on Securing Success.
+Students give back to the school with a number of initiatives such as reading champions and mentoring of Year 7, 9 and 11 students.
+Year 12/13 are supported in applying for apprenticeships, places at a 6th form and university as well as visiting local colleges, universities and work places.
+In addition, all Y12 and Y13 can have a work based mentor in a career they wish to follow.

-- A half termly careers stall outside the canteen where students can come for advice and information
+- All years: A half termly careers stall outside the canteen where students can come for advice and information.

-Work experience is compulsory for all students in Year 11.
+Work experience is compulsory for all students in Year 11 and in Y12 or Y13.
 The programme is arranged in partnership with leading employers and the Worshipful Company of Information Technologists and involves placements in a variety of workplaces throughout Lambeth and the City of London.

-In 2006, 2010 and 2014 the school’s excellent work in providing a first class careers education to all students was recognised by receiving the prestigious Investors in Careers mark.
+(1) External Review: In 2006, 2010, 2014 and 2017 the school’s excellent work in providing a first class careers education to all students was recognised by receiving the prestigious Investors in Careers mark.
 In the report the assessor stated ‘the panel of Investors in Careers is particularly impressed with the range of work related activities the school offers students, including work experience and extra-curricular activities; the variety of university visits; and the strong links with the business community, including the 'Adopt a Student' scheme run in LBTS6’.

 Applying to University